jenkinsci/plugin-installation-manager-tool/README.md

 The following custom version specifiers can also be used:

-* `latest` - downloads the latest version from the main update center [https://updates.jenkins.io](https://updates.jenkins.io)
+* `latest` - downloads the latest version from a version specific update center if one exists for the version in the Jenkins war file.
+If no version specific update center exists, will use the main update center [https://updates.jenkins.io](https://updates.jenkins.io)
 * `experimental` - downloads the latest version from the [experimental update center](https://jenkins.io/doc/developer/publishing/releasing-experimental-updates/), which offers Alpha and Beta versions of plugins.
 Default value: [https://updates.jenkins.io/experimental](https://updates.jenkins.io/experimental)
 * `incrementals;org.jenkins-ci.plugins.workflow;2.19-rc289.d09828a05a74` - downloads the plugin from the [incrementals repo](https://jenkins.io/blog/2018/05/15/incremental-deployment/).
 For this option you need to specify groupId of the plugin.
 Note that this value may change between plugin versions without notice.
 More information on incrementals and their use for Docker images can be found [here](https://github.com/jenkinsci/incrementals-tools#updating-versions-for-jenkins-docker-images).